Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Experimental results and analysis

+The classifier model employed similarly, however, as it served a different task, the cross-entropy function was utilized as the cost function at the end, instead of having a decoder structure.
+Due to the relatively simple parameters of both models, there is the potential to explore in further research more complex architectures.
+However, for the purposes of the actual research, a simpler model was chosen to establish a baseline and evaluate its performance.
 For both models, the datasets were divided into training, validation, and test sets in a ratio of 67:22:11 unless predetermined.
-For testing the robustness aspect, the training process was repeated 30 times, and the results were averaged to calculate the reconstruction errors and classification accuracy.
-The intensive training was conducted using NVIDIA GeForce RTX 2080 and NVIDIA Tesla V100 graphics cards provided by the ELKH Cloud and the internal institute server (see \ref{sec:acknowledgement}).
+For testing the robustness aspect, the training process was repeated 30 times, and the results were statistically evaluated to calculate the reconstruction errors and classification accuracy.
+The intensive training was conducted using NVIDIA GeForce RTX 2080 and NVIDIA Tesla V100 graphics cards provided by the HUN-REN Cloud and the internal institute server (see Section \ref{sec:acknowledgement}).